ahmedokka29/machine-learning-zoomcamp/cohorts/2023/10-kubernetes/homework.md

 ## Question 2

 What's the version of `kind` that you have?

 Use `kind --version` to find out.

+> kind version 0.20.0

 ## Creating a cluster